JavaProgrammerLB/pythonchallenge/README.md

 # pythonchallenge
 Solve Problems in http://www.pythonchallenge.com

+#### 14
+result:

 #### 13
 result: http://www.pythonchallenge.com/pc/return/italy.html
 ```
 import xmlrpc.client
 ```
 It's amazing that RPC tech has so much long history.

+>system.listMethods
+This method returns a list of the methods the server has, by name.

 POST below with application/xml to server.
 ```